Apr

 April 23, 2025, 2:00pm - 3:30pm, Eastern

-Hosted by The Council of State Governments (CSG) Justice Center with funding and support from the U.S. Department of Justice’s Office of Justice Programs’ Bureau of Justice Assistance
+Hosted by The Council of State Governments (CSG) Justice Center with funding from the U.S. Department of Justice’s Office of Justice Programs’ Bureau of Justice Assistance

 Focusing on health care in corrections is crucial for safer, healthier, and more efficient operations.
 The Arizona Department of Corrections, Rehabilitation and Reentry (ADCRR) uses technology and data analytics to improve health outcomes for incarcerated people.
 Through improved measurement and more accessible reporting, agency staff, leadership, and community partners are better able to support initiatives addressing critical health needs—including services and medical staffing.